 Division of Civil Law

-Business and Tax Section represents the three major state taxing agencies and the major business regulatory agencies involving insurance, banking, and real estate.
+Business and Tax primarily handles civil defense litigation for state taxing agencies and the major business regulatory agencies in state and federal trial and appellate courts, including bankruptcy courts.

-Employment and Administrative Mandate Section represents state regulatory and law enforcement agencies in matters such as the revocation and suspension of drivers’ licenses, discipline of law enforcement officers, and lottery and horse racing issues.
-It also defends state agencies and employees in major employment litigation.
+Employment and Administrative Mandate defends state agencies and individual managers and supervisors in major employment litigation and conducts employment related investigations.
+It also represents state regulatory and law enforcement agencies in matters such as the revocation and suspension of driver’s and liquor licenses, discipline of law enforcement officers and other state employees, and horse racing issues.

-Health Quality Enforcement Section brings disciplinary actions against state-licensed physicians and other health-related licensees, which involve both administrative and trial court proceedings.
+Health Quality Enforcement brings disciplinary actions against state-licensed physicians and other health-related licensees, which involve both administrative and trial court proceedings.